curateteaching/digitalpedagogy/keywords/eportfolio.md

 Yancey, Kathleen Blake.
 Reflection in the Writing Classroom.
 Logan, UT: Utah State UP, 1998.
 Print.

 -----.
 “Postmodernism, Palimpsest, and Portfolios: Theoretical Issues in the Representation of Student Work.”
 College Composition and Communication.
 55.4 (2004): 738ñ61.
 Print.

+-----. ìElectronic Portfolios and Writing Assessment: A Work in Progress.î In Paretti, Marie C. and Katrina Powell, eds.
+Assessment in Writing.
+Assessment in the Disciplines Series, Volume 4.
+Tallahassee: Association of Institutional Research, 2010: 183-205.

 -----. ePortfolio Fall 2015.
 Print.